bSkinny2/odin-RockPaperScissors/README.md

 ODIN PROJECT - ROCK, PAPER, SCISSORS

 This is my first JavaScript project for Odin.
-After every round it displays alert with the round result and after five round it displays the final score to the console.
+After every round it displays alert with the round result.
+After 5 rounds it displays alert with final score.